≡ Menu

 Can I qualify for life insurance after I’ve been prescribed Exelon?

-Unfortunately, Exelon is one of those prescription medications which most (if not all) insurance underwriters are automatically going to use to immediately disqualify one from being able to qualify for a traditional term or whole life insurance policy.
+Unfortunately, Exelon is one of those prescription medications that most (if not all) insurance underwriters automatically use to immediately disqualify one from qualifying for a traditional term or whole life insurance policy.
+This is because Exelon is a prescription medication that is used to help treat or minimize the damaging effects that Alzheimer’s disease and Parkinson’s disease can have on its victims.

 And…

 Unfortunately, Alzheimer’s disease is one of many diseases that insurance companies are simply not willing to insure when it comes to a “traditional” type of life insurance product.
+This is why once we learn that an individual has been diagnosed with Alzheimer’s disease or has been prescribed Exelon, the first thing that we want to do is determine the following:

 • How old is the potential applicant?